Skip to main content

 Acute Cardiac Care Specialist

-Learn how to make safe clinical decisions and act early when a cardiac patient’s condition changes.
-Build a clear understanding of how to spot risk early.
-Apply your knowledge of health promotion to work with patients, carers, and families, and recognise typical and unusual signs of cardiac illness.
+Learn how to make safe clinical decisions and act early when a patient’s condition changes.
+You'll gain a clear understanding of how to spot risk early.
+Apply your knowledge of health promotion to work with patients, carers, and families.
+Find out how to recognise the usual signs of cardiac illness.

 A nursing student with her back to the camera, watching two others working on the mock ward